natibek/erys/README.md

 ## Using `Erys`

 Calling `$ erys` in the terminal without any arguments launches the application with an empty notebook.
-Using the directory tree docked on the left, notebooks can be loaded into the app.
-File types without the `.ipynb` extension will not be opened. `backspace` will take you up a directory and `enter` will go into a directory.
+Using the directory tree docked on the left, notebooks and other files can be loaded into the app.
+`backspace` will take you up a directory and `enter` will go into a directory.

 ![Directory Tree](https://raw.githubusercontent.com/natibek/erys/main/data/directory-tree.png)

-Look at the [Key Bindings](#key-bindings) section to see how to open, save, save as, and close notebooks.
+Look at the [Key Bindings](#key-bindings) section to see how to open, save, save as, and close notebooks and files.

 **`Erys`** can also be called with arguments in the command line.
-These arguments should be paths to jupyter notebook files with the `.ipynb` extension.
-Any file path that does not have this extension is ignored.
-The app will load each valid file paths into an *`erys`* notebook.
+These arguments should be paths to files.
+The app will load each valid file path.
+If the file does not exist but the parent directory does, a new file will be opened with the provided name.

-> *In the future, validate that the file is actually a notebook.*

 When saving a notebook as new, the following screen is opened: